arthurbrenno/intellibricks/README.md

 print(output_obj)
 ```

-LlamaIndex does not provide out-of-the-box features like the retry mechanisms, comprehensive tracing with Langfuse, and other advanced parameters offered by IntelliBricks for fine-grained control and observability.
+LlamaIndex does not provide out-of-the-box features like intellibricks does.

 ## 📚 Deep Dive: The Schema Module